manuelf18/aws-signup-form/docs/mailchimp.md

 [1]: images/mailchimp1.png "Image 2"
 [2]: images/mailchimp2.png "Image 3"

-## Getting the MailChimp Data Center
-1. The mailchimp data center is the first part of the url you are accessing to: for example you can see in image one that my data center is: us-20 <br>
-![Seventh Image][6]

-[6]: images/mailchimp6.png "Image 7"

 ## Getting the MailChimp List Id
 1. Enter to the lists tab.
 2. Enter to the list in which you want to include users: <br>